marzooqy/urlparse/README.md

-A tiny wrapper for the `urllib.parse` standard library.
+A thin wrapper for the `urllib.parse` standard library.
 Parses urls to mutable dictionaries instead of tuples.

 ###Example
 Parse urls using `urlparse.parse`